AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->For any ‘Leads with Bizible Touchpoints’ report type, start by customizing the pre-built report titled ‘Bizible 101 | Leads by Channel’.
+>For any ‘Leads with Buyer Touchpoints’ report type, start by customizing the pre-built report titled ‘Marketo Measure 101 | Leads by Channel’.
 This report is available out-of-the box and is a great sandbox pre-built as described in the table above and can quickly be customized for more specific reporting needs.

 **1.2 | New Leads by Campaign (or more granular insights)**